wordplate/wordplate.github.io/docs/plugins.md

 $ composer require wpackagist-plugin/hide-updates
 ```

 The plugin is installed to the `public/mu-plugins` directory.
-Z

 ## Third-party Plugins